czetsuya/spring-keycloak-multi-tenant/README.md

 # Spring Keycloak Multi Tenant Project

 This project demonstrates multi-tenancy in Keycloak by overriding the class KeycloakConfigResolver to load the keycloak json configuration file depending on the realm specified in the path in each request.
-The realm is information is cache, so it's only loaded once per login.
+The realm information is cache, so it's only loaded once per login.

 It uses a single Keycloak instance with multiple realms.